Kunal-Kumar-Das191049/Electricity-Billing-Management-System.github.io/README.md

    * MY SQL

         This project Wouldn't have been possible without these tools.It Saved my enormous  amount of time while collecting the data.
-Electricity Billing Management System is a Desktop Application which can serve the Electricity Department by computerizing the billing  system by paying  electricity bill of a specific time online